 Redfish have not been so active this past month, but I expect that to change as we head towards March.
 Try using a large shrimp, Pin Fish, or pilchard under a bobber while fishing areas that have oyster bars nearby.
 I like setting up near the oyster bar and place my bait in the deeper area that typically surround the bar.

-January through early March are the months that sheephead make a big showing.
-Find structure in deeper water and most likely you’ll find a good number of sheepshead hanging around.
-Shrimp combined with a little weight a # 2 or # 4 hook will do the trick.
-Remember the old saying if you feel the bite it’s too late to set the hook.
-Sheephead have a very slight bite so be ready.
-Sheepshead are excellent table fare but can be a challenge to clean.
+I cannot go into February without a mention of Sheaphead.
+January is one of the months that sheep head make a big showing.
+Find structure in deeper water and most likely you will find a number of sheepshead hanging around.
+Shrimp combined with a little weight and a # 2 or # 4 hook will do the trick.
+Sheaphead have a very light bite so be ready.

-January’s fishing was bit on the poor side, but I am very optimistic that the Februarys bite will be much better.
+January’s fishing was very good, and I am very optimistic that the Februarys bite will be even better.
 All will be dependent on the weather.

 If you can, get out and enjoy this great place we live in.
-The Southshore of Tampa Bay has some of the best fishing Florida has to offer but remember it’s not the number of fish you put in the fish box that makes a successful trip.
-Measure you’re fishing success by the number of smiles you receive by going fishing.
+The Southshore has some of the best fishing Florida has to offer but remember it is not the number of fish you put in the fish box that makes a successful trip.
+Measure your fishing success by the number of smiles you receive by going fishing.

 Capt.
-Danny Guarino is a lifelong resident of the Tampa area and semi-retired fishing guide on Tampa Bay.
+Danny Guarino a lifelong resident of the Tampa area and a semi-retired fishing guide on Tampa Bay.
 If you are looking to hire a Charter Captain in the Tampa Bay area give Capt.
 Danny a call.
 He has an extensive network of long-term proven Tampa Bay Fishing Guides all are insured and licensed.
 Let Capt.
-Danny take the guess work out of finding a fishing guide.
+Danny take the guesswork out of finding a fishing guide

 Some of the links in this article are "affiliate links", a link with a special tracking code.
 This means if you click on an affiliate link and purchase the item, we will receive an affiliate commission.